-As per sec.
-39, tax payer covered under composition scheme is required to file Form GSTR 4 by 18th of the month succeeding the quarter.

-- ii.
+- a. a statement in Form GST CMP-08 containing details of payment of self-assessed tax, for every quarter (or part of the quarter), by 18th day of the month succeeding such quarter; and - b. a return (GSTR 4) for every financial year (or part of the financial year), on or before 30th day of April following the end of such financial year - ii.
 The e-commerce operator collecting tax u/s 52 shall file its monthly return in: - a.
 Form GSTR 8 by 18th of the succeeding month - b.
 Form GSTR 7 by 20th of the month succeeding the quarter - c.
 Form GSTR 8 by 17th of the succeeding month - d.
 Form GSTR 8 by 10th of the succeeding month

-The e-commerce operator collecting tax u/s 52 shall file its monthly return in Form GSTR 8 by 10th of the succeeding month.
+The e-commerce operator collecting tax u/s 52 shall file its monthly return in Form GSTR 8 by 10^{th} of the succeeding month

 - iii.
-The First return shall be filed by every registered taxable person for the period from: - a.
+The First return shall be filed by every registered taxable person for the period from - a.
 The date on which he became liable for registration till the date of grant of registration - b.
-The date of registration to the last day of that month - C. The date on which he became liable for registration till the last day of that month - d.
+The date of registration to the last day of that month - c.
+The date on which he became liable for registration till the last day of that month - d.
 All of the above d.
 All of the above